Night of the Creeps

 Night of the Creeps is a 1986 American science fiction horror comedy film written and directed by Fred Dekker in his feature directorial debut, starring Jason Lively, Jill Whitlow, and Tom Atkins.
-The film is an earnest attempt at a B movie and a homage to the genre.
+The film is an earnest attempt at a B movie and an homage to the genre.
 While the main plot of the film is related to zombies, the film also mixes in takes on slashers and alien invasion films.
 Night of the Creeps did not perform well at the box office, but it developed a cult following.

 In the film, a college student and his best friend steal a cadaver from a cryogenics lab, as part of an initiation rite in a local fraternity.
 The "corpse" is an undead body from the late 1950s, and is under the control of an extraterrestrial organism.
 Soon, several other people are infected with these alien slugs.